You are hereStudents > Financial Aid

 Appeals for Fall 2014

-Important Reminder: Appeal forms can only be submitted once you are officially enrolled for Fall 2013.
-Fall enrollment starts July 15, 2013.
-Appeals will not be accepted and reviewed before that date.
+Important Reminder: Appeal forms can only be submitted once you are officially enrolled for Spring 2014.
 Since this is one of our peak periods, appeal reviews may take longer than normal for a decision.
 We thank you in advance for your patience.